Nurses across Northern Ireland strike over pay and safe staffing levels

 A second strike is planned for next Tuesday.

-A number of areas, including emergency departments, will be exempt from the RCN walk out.
+A number of areas, including emergency departments, are exempt from the RCN walkout.

+Michael Rooney, a nurse of 27 years, works in the acute mental health inpatient centre at Belfast City Hospital.

+His son Michael, who recently graduated, is also a mental health nurse.

+“We are the people who everyone clapped for and yet the Government is forcing us on to the picket line today,” he said.

+“The minister Steve Barclay won’t even meet and discuss pay with our RCN leader Pat Cullen and the Government has forced us on to the picket line today in the cold in the month of December.”

-It comes after health workers from three of Northern Ireland’s largest trade unions – Unison, Nipsa and GMB – took part in a 24-hour strike on Monday in the fight for better pay and conditions.
+Thursday’s action comes after health workers from three of Northern Ireland’s largest trade unions, Unison, Nipsa and GMB, took part in a 24-hour strike on Monday in the fight for better pay and conditions.

 The RCN described taking part in the industrial action “with heavy hearts”, but insisted they feel they have been “left with no choice”.

-The Department of Health has warned that the action will inevitably have an impact on an already fragile health service, while the Western Health Trust has announced that hundreds of appointments will be postponed on Thursday.
+The Department of Health has warned that the action will inevitably have an impact on an already fragile health service, while the Western Health Trust, one of the region’s five hospital trusts, has announced that hundreds of appointments will be postponed on Thursday.

 The RCN said its members voted unanimously to take action earlier this year in response to an inadequate pay award that is well below inflation.